The weCB Fund’s most frequently asked questions

 -

 Applications will be judged on their contribution to the water reduction target (see p6 of the weCB Fund guide) and assessment criteria (see p13 of the guide).
-You’ll also find guidance throughout the application form – just click on the ? next to relevant questions.
+You’ll also find guidance throughout the online application form, when it opens this summer, by clicking on the ? next to relevant questions.

 -